p0m0h3/JobDoe/README.md

-# workerengine
+# Worker Engine
-Worker Engine to execute TSF tasks in a sandbox
+Worker engine to execute TSF tasks in a sandbox.